HL7/case-reporting/source/pages/_includes/rr-manually-initiated-eicr-extension-intro.md

 active: StructureDefinition-rr-manually-initiated-eicr-extension-intro
 ---

-This extension indicates whether or not the eICR CDA document for which this Reportability Response is a response, was manually initiated by the provider.
+This Extension profile represents whether or not the eICR CDA document for which this Reportability Response is a response, was manually initiated by the provider.
 The eICR could also contain RCTC trigger codes.